-

 Before my time, but the Smith family originally had a watermill.
 I remember stories told of the young boys having to hike in the brook to dam pond to open the dam to get water to run to drive it.

-Vincent Smith on the old bridge by the water mill.
-I can’t remember the name of the lady.
 I wish I had pictures of it now, many a summer day was spent down there, playing with turpentine boats made from mill strips.
 And of course lugging up slabs as part of the winters wood and for splits.

 Raised in outport Newfoundland in a town of 65 people, I pursued a post secondary diploma in Information Technology right out of High School.